Rupsvarshney/CodSoft-iris-flower/README.md

 4. **petal_width**: Width of the petal (in cm)
 5. **species**: The flower species (Setosa, Versicolor, Virginica)

-The dataset is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Iris).
+The dataset is sourced from the [Kaggle](https://www.kaggle.com/c/titanic).

 ## Technologies Used
 -  **Python**